jhjiang2020/multiome_paper/README.md

 3. The `meta-analysis` folder contains scripts for sample integration and clusterings at three different levels (all cells(meta-analysis/001_meta_human_plaques.Rmd), macrophages(meta-analysis/002_meta_macrophages.Rmd) and LAMs(meta-analysis/004_cluster_stability_LAM.Rmd)).
 We also include Python scripts for the deep-learning-based macrophage classification(meta-analysis/003_scVI_labeltransfer.ipynb).

 **A special note for running s-LDSC analysis:**
 We performed our s-LDSC analysis as instructed in the [ldsc wiki](https://github.com/bulik/ldsc/wiki), using the reference 1000G phase 3 genome (EUR) in hg38 obtained from [PLINK resource page](https://www.cog-genomics.org/plink/2.0/resources).
+It's important to note that the original `make_annot.py` script is incompatible with continuous annotations.
+Therefore, we [modified](https://github.com/jhjiang2020/ldsc/blob/master/make_annot.py) it to accommodate a continuous scale instead of a binary score.
 The script we used for running s-LDSC was not included in this repository as it was specifically designed for our high-performance biomedical computing cluster.
 The LDSC code we executed is outlined below:
 ```bash
 conda activate ldsc-env